Transport: Impact

+In the three-sector model of economics, transportation is a component of the tertiary sector that provides services for a functioning economy.
+Thus, the inefficiency and malfunctioning of transport creates an economic impact.
+Even when functioning effectively, the operation of a transportation network can have an adverse effect on the environment and human safety.
+For example, road traffic accidents are one of the leading causes of death world-wide, killing or injuring nearly 1.35 million people every year.
+The planning, design, maintenance, and operation of facilities for different transport modes is performed through transportation engineering.
+Their goal is to provide for the safe, efficient, rapid, comfortable, convenient, economical, and environmentally compatible movement of people and goods transport.

 Economic

 Transport is a key necessity for specialization—allowing production and consumption of products to occur at different locations.
 Throughout history, transport has been a spur to expansion; better transport allows more trade and a greater spread of people.
 Economic growth has always been dependent on increasing the capacity and rationality of transport.
 But the infrastructure and operation of transport have a great impact on the land, and transport is the largest drainer of energy, making transport sustainability a major issue.

 Due to the way modern cities and communities are planned and operated, a physical distinction between home and work is usually created, forcing people to transport themselves to places of work, study, or leisure, as well as to temporarily relocate for other daily activities.
-Passenger transport is also the essence of tourism, a major part of recreational transport.
+Passenger transport is the essence of tourism, a major part of recreational transport.
 Commerce requires the transport of people to conduct business, either to allow face-to-face communication for important decisions or to move specialists from their regular place of work to sites where they are needed.

 In lean thinking, transporting materials or work in process from one location to another is seen as one of the seven wastes (Japanese term: muda) which do not add value to a product.